Each chapter has been thoroughly revised with fully updated references

 More information on new treatment options for the common problem of whiplash injuries.

-Introduction PART ONE Acupuncture - a historical review.
-Traditional Chinese acupuncture.
-How news of acupuncture and moxibustion spread from China to the outside world.
-The practice of acupuncture in the Western world during the 19th century PART TWO Principles of trigger point acupuncture Some basic observations leading to its development.
-Evolution of knowledge concerning syndromes for which it is employed.
-Neurophysiology of pain.
-Myofascial trigger point pain and fibromyalgia syndromes.
-Concurrent complex regional and myofascial trigger point pain syndromes.
-Neurophysiological pain - suppressing effects of acupuncture and transcutaneous electrical nerve stimulation.
-Treatment of myofascial trigger point pain and fibromyalgia syndromes.
-Scientific evaluation of acupuncture's ability to relieve nociceptive pain.
-PART THREE The practical application of trigger point acupuncture.
-Chest pain.
-The painful shoulder.
-Pain in the neck.
-Pain in the arm.
-Pain in the head and face.
-Low-back pain.
-Pain in the lower limb.
-Pain in and around joints.
-Abdominal and pelvic pain.
-Index
+TABLE OF CONTENTS: PART ONE: Acupuncture — A historical review 1.
+Traditional Chinese acupuncture 2.
+How news of acupuncture and moxibustion spread from China to the outside world 3.
+The practice of acupuncture in the Western world during the 19th century PART TWO: Principles of trigger point acupuncture 4.
+Some basic observations leading to its development 5.
+Evolution of knowledge concerning syndromes for which it is employed 6.
+Neurophysiology of pain 7.
+Myofascial tiigger point pain and fibromyalgia syndromes 8.
+Concurrent complex regional and myofascial trigger point pain syndromes 9.
+Neurophysiological pain - suppressing effects of acupuncture and transcutaneous electrical nerve stimulation 10.
+Treatment of myofascial trigger point pain and fibromyalgia syndromes 11.
+Scientific evaluation of acupncture's ability to relieve nociceptive pain PART THREE: The practical application of trigger point acupuncture 12.
+Chest pain 13.
+The painful shoulder 14.
+Pain in the neck 15.
+Pain in the arm 16.
+Pain in the head and face 17.
+Low-back pain 18.
+Pain in the lower limb 19.
+Pain in and around joints 20.
+Abdominal and pelvic pain

 Peter E. Baldry, MB FRCP, Emeritus Consultant Physician and Postgraduate Clinical Tutor, Ashford Hospital, London, UK; Member of the British and Irish Chapter of the International Association for the Study of Pain; Member of the International Myopain Society